ERGO-Code/HiGHS/docs/src/solvers.md

   use the augmented system, "normaleq" for normal equations, or "choose" to leave the choice to the solver.

+  The [__hipo\_factor__](@ref option-hipo-factor) option can be used to select the factorisation to use: select "multifrontal" to force the use of the parallel multifrontal factorisation (ideal for large and structured problems); select "uplooking" to force the use of the serial up-looking factorisation (ideal for small and very sparse problems); select "choose" to leave the choice to the solver (recommended, as the solver can switch between the two factorisations during the iterations if needed).

   The option [__hipo\_ordering__](@ref option-hipo-ordering) can be used to select the fill-reducing heuristic to use during the
   factorisation: